w3c/wcag-act/contribute.md

 ### Submit A Pull Request

-A pull request is a request from to pull changes that have been made in one place, and merge them into another.
+A pull request is a request to pull changes that have been made in one place, and merge them into another.
 Contributors each maintain a local copy, a fork, of the project (the repository).
 Changes made to it can be sent in as a pull request to the main project.

 Pull requests will be reviewed by the ACT Taskforce, after which, one of three things may happen: